jeremy-hanna/provisioning_cookbook/README.md

 # my-provisioning_cookbook
 This repo is to house a cookbook to quickly configure and setup any Linux distro with specific applications, dotfiles, and just overall tools that I prefer to use when doing development work.
 It is currently under development.

+## Process:
+1. clone repo to new machine
+2. run `./onboard-<os>.sh` to install dependecies for chef on that machine
+3. chef cookbook to provision the machine correctly

 ##TODO (in no particular order)
 * dotfile clone and copy from repo (this would probably be done last so it would not be overwritten by all the dependecies)
 * development repo's clone